 Amy was originally a member of our congregation and is now sharing the gospel with university students in Cordoba, Argentina, with the Asociacion Biblica Universitaria Argentina (ABUA).
 Cordoba is the second largest city in Argentina and its university is the oldest in the country, drawing students from all over Argentina and other parts of Latin America.
 Amy works with both Christian and non-Christian students.
 She encourages believers to persevere in their faith and share the gospel with their friends and classmates.
 She finds opportunities to speak about Jesus with other students who do not yet know him as Lord.

-Karen has finished her time working with the Shin-Urayasu Grace Church in Japan and is preparing for her next move to Dubai in 2018.
-Dubai is an international city, where people from all over the world come to work, usually only for a few years, before returning to their own countries.
-This is a great opportunity for them to hear the gospel.
-In Dubai, Karen will be working with a local church, specifically ministering to Japanese people.
+Karen has finished her time working with the Shin-Urayasu Grace Church in Japan.
+Karen has now moved to the Middle East, where she continue to be working with a local church, specifically ministering to Japanese people.
 She will be teaching them from the bible in small group settings, and also facilitating their transition back to Japan by connecting them with Japanese local churches and providing support and encouragement whilst they resettle.

 India Gospel League